DoD-Platform-One/bbtoc/README.md

 ## Meetups

 Join Us!
-The TOC meets the first and third Tuesday each month at 1200 MST
+The TOC meets the 3rd Tuesday at the end of each quarter for 2 hrs at 1300 CT (18 March - 17 June - 16 September - 16 December)

-Please join the [BBTOC mailing list](https://mailman.mit.edu/mailman/listinfo/bbtoc) to receive official calendar invites (and cancelations) to meetings.
+Please join the [BBTOC mailing list](aflcmc.hncx.platformonebigbang@us.af.mil) to receive official calendar invites (and cancelations) to meetings.
 You can also import the ICS below, however it will not be updated if announcements or changes are made.

 https://www.zoomgov.com/j/1610253709

 Meeting ID: 161 025 3709
 Passcode: mid0C3Ft

-Dial by your location
-• +1 669 254 5252 US (San Jose)
-• +1 646 828 7666 US (New York)

-Meeting ID: 161 008 9970
-Passcode: 60567382

 ## Making sense of it all